ockertbotha/docker-phoenix/README.md

 # docker-phoenix-dev
 Creating a Dockerized Phoenix development environment.

-## Step 1: Clone the Project
+## Step a1: Clone the Project
 The default values in this project will create a basic working environment.
 - Review the contents of Dockerfile
-- Review the contents of docker-compose
+- Review the contents of docker-compose, rename as necessary

-## Step 2: Build the image
+## Step a2: Build the image
 ```
 $ docker-compose build
 ```

-## Step 3: create "src" directory and command "mix" alias
+## Step a3: create "src" directory and command "mix" alias
 The "src" directory will contain the Phoenix application.
 ```
 $ mkdir src